Graphene: first 'wonder material' products hit the market

 - Shanghai-based Powerbooster has collaborated with graphene producer Bluestone Global Tech to manufacture graphene-based touch screens.
 In 2013, monthly revenues from these screens reached $10 million.

 - Vorbeck Materials has developed Vor-ink - a graphene-based conductive ink for printed electronics.
 Customer demand spurred Vorbeck to increase its production capacity to over 40 tons and open an additional production facility.

 - Vorbeck has used Vor-ink to create a printed anti-theft packaging system for MeadWestvaco, a global packaging company.
 The system has been adopted by major US retailers Home Depot and CVS, generating annual revenues of $1 million to $2.4 million for Vorbeck.

 Our isolation and characterisation of graphene sparked seismic shifts in global scientific funding.
 European funding for graphene research increased from €2.5 million prior to 2008 to €1 billion for a flagship EU initiative over the coming decade.
 In the Far East, Singapore, South Korea and China together have poured $509 million into the research and commercialisation of the material.

 Globally, our discovery has triggered research funding commitments of more than $2.4 billion.

 Global funding for graphene research and development has reached $2.4 billion.

-Research into the properties of thin materials at the School of Physics and Astronomy led to the discovery of a new class of materials: free-standing two-dimensional crystals, including single layers of graphite, boron nitride, several dichalcogenides and complex oxides.
+Research into the properties of thin materials at the Department of Physics and Astronomy led to the discovery of a new class of materials: free-standing two-dimensional crystals, including single layers of graphite, boron nitride, several dichalcogenides and complex oxides.

 The isolation and characterisation of single-atom monolayers of graphite - graphene - revealed the remarkable properties and technological potential for this material.